proofgeist/feathers-filemaker/README.md

 Connection and model are the same with a regular Service, but some of the properties aren't used or are used only as defaults

-Connection.db is ignored
+* Connection.db is ignored
-Connection.user is a default, and is overridden by basic auth Connection.password is a default, and is overridden by basic auth
+* Connection.user is a default, and is overridden by basic auth
+* Connection.password is a default, and is overridden by basic auth

-Model.layout is ignored.
+* Model.layout is ignored.

-Example:
+Partial Example:

 ```javascript
 //require feathers-filemaker